 CETaL hosts the annual Fall Instructor Retreat, a free half-day event designed to jumpstart the school year by offering stimulating professional development and networking for ALL instructors (full-time faculty, part-time faculty, and graduate student instructors) on important topics in teaching and learning.
 Materials from recent retreats are posted on the CETaL website.
-The next retreat will be held 11:30 AM-4:00 PM on Thursday, August 20, 2015 (Lunch will be served).
-Register today by clicking on the image below!
+The next retreat is planned for 11:30 AM-4:00 PM on Thursday, August 18, 2016 at the El Paso Natural Gas Conference Center (with free lunch!).

 Steve T. Varela, The University of Texas at El Paso

 John Dewey noted, "Education is not preparation for life; education is life itself."
 Students want a reason for learning content -- beyond earning credits and credentials -- to gain a deeper, real-world understanding of the subject.
 We explore integrative and applied teaching and learning with technology, using project and problem-based assignments to create authentic, multi-disciplinary learning experiences with 21st-century skills.
 This interactive workshop will give instructors ideas and resources for better aligning their teaching endeavors with UTEP’s 2016 Quality Enhancement Plan (engage.utep.edu).

 Tasha Souza is the Associate Director for the Center for Teaching and Learning and Professor of Communication at Boise State.
 Most recently, she was the Faculty Associate for Inclusive Excellence for Humboldt State University and a Fulbright scholar at the University of the West Indies in Barbados.
 She is a consultant on communication and pedagogy and has published in the areas of difficult dialogues in the classroom, service-learning pedagogy, discussion-based teaching, multicultural education, instructional communication, and intercultural conflict.